What Happens to Your Body When You Drink a Smoothie Every Day

 The beauty of a smoothie lies in the endless possibilities: You can incorporate whatever fruits or veggies you like, and then customize the blend to fit your needs at the moment with add-ins like protein powder, seeds, nut butter, or whole grains.
 That means that how healthy your smoothie habit is will depend largely on the ingredients you include.

 That said, there are a number of clear health benefits—and risks—to sipping on a smoothie daily.
 Here's what you need to know before you fire up that blender.
-And for even more healthy eating tips, be sure to sign up for our newsletter.
+And for even more healthy eating tips, check out our list of 21 Best Healthy Cooking Hacks of All Time.

 You'll definitely get your daily dose of vitamins.